dart-lang/language/accepted/future-releases/variance/feature-specification-use-site-variance.md

 In the other scenario, some libraries will opt in using a suitable language level, and others will not.

-If a library _L1_ is at a language level where explicit variance is not supported (so it is 'opted out') then code in an 'opted in' library _L2_ is seen from _L1_ as erased, in the sense that (1) the variance modifiers `out` and `inout` are ignored, and `exactly` in types is ignored, and (2) it is a compile-time error to pass a type argument `T` to a type parameter with variance modifier `in`, unless `T` is a top type; (3) any type argument `T` passed to an `in` type parameter in opted-in code is seen in opted-out code as `Object?`.
+If a library _L1_ is at a language level where explicit variance is not supported (so it is 'opted out') then code in an 'opted in' library _L2_ is seen from _L1_ as erased, in the sense that (1) the variance modifiers `out` and `inout` are ignored, and `inout` in types is ignored, and (2) it is a compile-time error to pass a type argument `T` to a type parameter with variance modifier `in`, unless `T` is a top type; (3) any type argument `T` passed to an `in` type parameter in opted-in code is seen in opted-out code as `Object?`.

 Conversely, declarations in _L1_ (opted out) is seen from _L2_ (opted in) without changes.
 So class type parameters declared in _L1_ are considered to be unsoundly covariant by both opted in and opted out code, and similarly for type aliases used to declare function types.
 Types of entities exported from _L1_ to _L2_ are seen as erased (which matters when _L1_ imports entities from some other opted-in library).

-Reification of `exactly` on type parameters is required for a sound semantics, but during a transitional period it could be considered as a static-only attribute, thus allowing for soundness violations of this property at run time, and only enforcing it for programs with no opted out code.
+Reification of `inout` on type parameters is required for a sound semantics, but during a transitional period it could be considered as a static-only attribute, thus allowing for soundness violations of this property at run time, and only enforcing it for programs with no opted out code.